Preconstruction Services are the services we offer at the beginning of the design process, well before construction begins.

 - If you will be bidding your project, you’ll receive more accurate and equivalent (apples-to-apples) pricing, as fewer assumptions will be made by various contractors.

 Every builder will make some effort to estimate a project’s costs, but most cannot afford to spend the time it takes to estimate a project to the level of detail necessary to actually be useful.
-Having a background in project management with one of the world’s leading global technology corporations, Steve Howell recognized early on how the strategic use of technology could improve efficiencies in his home building business.
+Having a background in project management as a software engineer, Steve Howell recognized early on how the strategic use of technology could improve efficiencies in his home building business.
 As a result, he developed a proprietary software system called BuildSmart which:

 - Estimates costs with unprecedented accuracy